ngbracket/ngx-layout/projects/apps/docs/documentation/docs/performance-considerations/Performance-Considerations.md

 ---
-sidebar_position: 32
+sidebar_position: 320
 ---

 # Performance considerations with Tables

 **@ngbracket/ngx-layout** performs extremely well for most usage scenarios EXCEPT large tables.

-Developers generating dynamic tables (using `*ngFor`) should be aware of performance impacts using Flex-Layout directives.
+Developers generating dynamic tables (using `@for`) should be aware of performance impacts using Flex-Layout directives.

 For small number of rows (e.g. < 100), @ngbracket/ngx-layout is a excellent choice for layouts.
 Consider the table